 The President of the United States signed the Firefighter Cancer Registry Act of 2018 in July 2018, authorizing the Secretary of Health and Human Services to develop a voluntary registry to collect data on cancer incidence among firefighters (Congress, 2018).
-This law charged NIOSH-through CDC's Director-to create the National Firefighter Registry.
+This law charged NIOSH-through CDC's Director-to create the National Firefighter Registry (NFR) for Cancer.